expwnent/DFHeritage/Readme.txt

 The script itself is probably horribly illegible, but it should work.
 Just put it in hack\scripts\heritage.lua and run it with "lua hack/scripts/heritage.lua".
 Load a save in dwarf mode first.
 I haven't tried in adventure mode or legends mode, but I predict that it would do something between working fine and causing the apocalypse.

-After running, it should output all the last names that are present in your fort (among the living), oldest names first.
+After running, it should output all the last names that are present in your fort (among the living), most frequently-used names last.

 You will, of course, need to rerun the script any time a dwarf has children in your fort.
 Fortunately, the script is very fast.